Living in Saudi Arabia?

 A Traditional Society

 Despite aspiring to be a modern state in many respects, the Saudi nation still has one of the most traditional societies worldwide.
 It is governed by firm religious beliefs, rules and traditions, which expats must acclimatize to, for the law is no more lenient on foreigners than it is on local residents.

-The traditions and attitudes of Saudi Arabia have been shaped by Islam as well as Bedouin culture.
-Thus, expats living in Saudi Arabia will discover that family bonds are still much stronger than in many other cultures, to an extent that they permeate all aspects of life in Saudi Arabia, even in the business world.
+The traditions and attitudes of local society have been shaped by Islamic as well as Bedouin culture.
+Thus, expatriates living in Saudi Arabia will soon discover that family bonds are still much stronger there than in many other cultures, to the extent that they permeate all aspects of life, even the business world.

-Cultural life in Saudi Arabia has to be in agreement with strict interpretations of the Quran.
-In practice, this means that the visual arts, for example, are limited to geometric, floral or abstract designs, as representations of human beings are forbidden.
-Although there are some cinemas in larger cities, relinquishing the joys of theater comes with the territory of life in Saudi Arabia for expats.
+Cultural life in Saudi Arabia rests strongly within the confines of strict interpretations of the Quran.
+In practice, this means that the visual arts, for example, are limited to geometric, floral or abstract designs, as representations of humanity are forbidden.
+Although there are some cinemas in larger cities, relinquishing the joys of theater comes with the territory for expats relocating to the Arabian Peninsula.

 You may be surprised at the lack of religious heritage sites in the cradle of Islam.
 This absence can be explained by the fear of idolatry in Wahhabism (or Salafism), the form of Islam which dominates life in Saudi Arabia.

 Gender Segregation and the Progression of Women’s Rights